Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Line Up** (wip)
 | At the end of their turn, the Arbalist may declare a target to focus their attention on.
-If both the target and Arbalist remain in their respective spaces by the beginning of the Arbalist's next turn, the Arbalist gains a +2 die bonus to their first attack, as long as it is against the focused target.
+If both the target and Arbalist remain in their respective squares by the beginning of the Arbalist's next turn, the Arbalist gains a +2 die bonus to their first attack, as long as it is against the focused target.
 This bonus stacks up to 3 times.

 Rank 3
 ~~~~~~